Approved Uses for PROMACTA® (eltrombopag):

-PROMACTA is a prescription medicine used to treat people with severe aplastic anemia (SAA) when other medicines to treat your SAA have not worked well enough.
+PROMACTA is a prescription medicine used to treat people with severe aplastic anemia (SAA) in combination with standard immunosuppressive therapy as the first treatment for adults and children 2 years of age and older.
+PROMACTA is also used to treat your SAA when other medicines have not worked well enough.

 PROMACTA is not used to make platelet counts normal.

-PROMACTA is for the treatment of certain people with low platelet counts caused by chronic ITP, chronic hepatitis C virus (HCV), or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.
+PROMACTA is for treatment of certain people with low platelet counts caused by chronic immune thrombocytopenia (ITP), chronic hepatitis C virus (HCV), or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.

 Important Safety Information for PROMACTA® (eltrombopag)

 What is the most important information I should know about PROMACTA?

 PROMACTA may increase your risk of liver problems that may be severe and possibly life-threatening.
 Your health care provider will do blood tests to check your liver function before you start taking PROMACTA and during treatment.
 Your health care provider may stop your treatment with PROMACTA if you have changes in your liver function blood tests.